 Business Solutions

-With so many types of respirators on the market, from standard surgical masks to specialized N95 masks, navigating the global standards can be overwhelming.
-Whether you are seeking PPE respiratory protection for a hospital, or an industrial site, understanding these international ratings is critical.
+With so many types of respirators on the market, from standard surgical masks to specialized multi-layer filters, navigating the global standards can be a daunting task.
 Most people don’t realize that different countries have entirely different testing requirements for these respirators.
-We’re here to give you a quick comparison, decode the global standards, and help you make the safest, most compliant choice!
-[1]:
+Whether you are buying a standard disposable face mask for daily use or sourcing medical-grade PPE, understanding these ratings is critical for user safety.

 Short on time?
-Here’s a quick, easy-to-understand summary to help you pick the right mask based on global standards:
+Here is a quick, easy-to-understand summary to help you pick the right mask based on current global standards:

 • N95 (US Standard): The ultimate gold standard for healthcare workers and high-risk medical settings.
 It offers ≥ 95% filtration and uses head straps to give you the tightest seal possible.